Stepfather of slain girl fears teen was wrongfully convicted

-Winborn was responding to an Associated Press investigation that uncovered new evidence and numerous inconsistencies about the Nov.
-22, 2002, case.
+In a story published this week, an Associated Press investigation uncovered new evidence and numerous inconsistencies in the investigation that sent Burrell to prison.

+“What I need people to understand is that this is not about partisanship and it’s not about politics,” said Leslie Redmond, president of the Minneapolis NAACP.
+“This is about justice.
+This is about what’s right and what’s wrong.”

+It’s a problem not just in Minnesota but all across the country: “Young people, young adults, were given life sentences to rot away in prison,” Redmond said.

+The girl’s stepfather, meanwhile, questioned whether Burrell was wrongly convicted in Tyesha’s shooting, which occurred as she studied inside her family’s south Minneapolis home.

+“If that man hasn’t done nothing, then he doesn’t need to be in there at all,” Leonard Winborn told the Minnesota Spokesman-Recorder, a community newspaper, adding that he’s worried Tyesha’s death may have been used by Klobuchar and others for political capital.

-The convicted shooter, Myon Burrell, was 16 at the time.
+Burrell, was 16 at the time of the shooting.
 He has maintained his innocence.

-“If that man hasn’t done nothing, then he doesn’t need to be in there at all,” said Winborn, adding that he’s worried Tyesha’s death may have been used by Sen. Amy Klobuchar and others for political capital.

 No gun, fingerprints or DNA were ever recovered, and the case centered around the testimony of one teen rival who offered conflicting stories when identifying the triggerman, who was standing 120 feet away, mostly behind a wall.